Authentication & access control

 - Initial login: Authenticate with password + MFA

-- Privileged action: Attempt to access privileged resource
+- Privileged action: Attempt a protected action

-- Auto-expire: Must re-authenticate after timeout
+- Auto-expire: Must re-verify after the timeout

 Example flow: